 Step 1

-- From the Calman Menu in the top-left, choose Open Workflow Template -> Display Specific and then AutoCal – Panasonic Fire
+- From the Calman Menu in the top-left, choose Open Workflow Template -> Calman Ready and then Panasonic.

-- Plug your meter into a USB port on the computer and click the Find Meter button on the left.
+- Plug your meter into a USB port on the computer and press the Find Meter button on the left.

 - Connect Pattern Source to your computer.